iandun/SlashCategory/README.md

 Parsing It
 ==========

 The format is a relatively simple one.
 I have built a no-frills PHP parser (because I originally started using this format with web applications).
 It's pretty easy to use.
+Just use the getData function:

+`function getData($data, $pattern);`

+Where:

+`$data` is the data you want to parse.
+`$pattern` is the category the data you want to retrieve is under.

 Here's an example: